akando42/next-map/public/content/posts/07-13/index.md

 From Trinity test, the first nuclear explosion to the meeting of supreme leader Un and Donald the Duck in Hanoi, we have come a long way.
 A scientific discovery that has the potential turn thin air into unlimited energy has becoming the potential for a human extinction event.

-Nuclear weapon is a device that can create explosive energy from the nuclear chain reactions either through fission process - the breaking up of nuclear material or both the combination of fusion and fission process (the combining and breaking up for nuclear materials) in a thermal nuclear bomb.
+Nuclear weapon is a device that can create explosive energy from the nuclear chain reactions either through fission process (the breaking up of nuclear material) or both the combination of fusion and fission process (the combining and breaking up for nuclear materials) in a thermal nuclear bomb.

 Tsar Bomba is the most powerful nuclear weapon ever created and it is an example of a thermal nuclear bomb.
 Nuclear weapons have only been used twice by US on Japan and had little effect on the outcome of World War II but had a massive effect on the world geopolitical pictures after WWII.